• Menu

 Heat can be great to help stressed-out muscles relax.
 Some people combine heat and cold.

-I have a whole post on heating pads during pregnancy on my sister site.
+I have a whole post on heating pads during pregnancy.
 Remember when you are pregnant:

 1. I recommend not using an electric heating pad (as you may fall asleep with it on, and you don’t want the heat applied long-term)